 The more exposure you have online, the more people will recognize your brand.
 Even if your dental office is located down a side street that nobody knows about, if they hear about your dental office everywhere they visit online, they will feel intrigued enough to visit.
 According to the rule of 20, your audience needs to be exposed to your brand at least 20 times before they pick up the phone to make an appointment.
 If you lack visibility across the board, it’s going to take a long time for a potential patient to call you.

 We’re Here to Help

-If you’re looking for a way to increase your online visibility across the board, I encourage you to explore our Online Practice Center + Membership marketing package.
-The Online Practice Center gives you access to the tools you need to take control of your marketing campaigns like advanced reporting and tools for reputation management, social media, and advertising analytics.
-These will help you understand what’s going on and make doing things yourself a bit easier.
+If you’re looking for a way to increase your online visibility across the board, I encourage you to check out our all-inclusive dental marketing package: the Pro Membership.
+The Pro Membership gives you access to the tools you need to take control of your marketing campaigns like advanced reporting and tools for reputation management, social media, and advertising analytics.

 The Pro Membership is much more than that, though.
 We do it all.
 We design for you a winning website with custom copy, lightning speeds, and ongoing optimization for every device.
 We optimize your website for search engines and manage your social media, Google search and display ads, and online reputation.
 You never have to second guess if a potential patient will struggle to find your practice again.
 Even if you’re dental office is on a hidden side street, we’ll take care of putting arrows in your direction by managing your online exposure.